bogac-aslanyurek/brokerage-firm/README.md

 All endpoints are secured with [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

 Each customer has username/password pair to use in basic authentication.
+When calling an endpoint with customer user, you need to send these username/password pair for Basic Authentication.
+This username and password are set by admin when creating customer.

 There are 2 authorities granted by authentication: USER, ADMIN

-You can call all endpoints with ADMIN authority. following endpoints are accessible with ADMIN **only**:
+All endpoints are available for ADMIN authority.
+Following endpoints are accessible **only** with ADMIN authority :

 * POST/assets/create
 * POST /customers/create